 If you operated an ecommerce store, what would you rather your virtual shelves were stocked with: dozens of low-cost items that are liable to attract impulse buys or a selection of high-cost items that will be purchased less frequently?
 If you had to focus on one price bracket, what would you choose – high-ticket or low-ticket items?
 All businesses and entrepreneurs want to make as much revenue as possible, but which method will actually deliver the best results?
 In this blog post, I’m going to look at the merits of both high-ticket and low-ticket items to find out which is more valuable to your business.
+High ticket vs low ticket – which is more valuable to your business?

 What are high-ticket and low-ticket items?